-When bicycling at night, use a bike light and rear reflectors.
-When walking at night, people driving may not be able to see you, especially from far away.
-Consider wearing reflective clothing or use a flashlight.
-If you didn't plan ahead, look to cross the street in well-lit locations and make sure to look twice for people driving.
+When bicycling at night, use headlights, taillights, and rear reflectors.
+When walking at night, drivers may not be able to see you, especially from far away.
+Consider wearing reflective clothing or using a flashlight.
+Vehicles often move faster than they appear, so always look twice before crossing a street and only cross in well-lit locations.